I will be updating this page soon,

 I operated from San Juan, P.R.
 1965-1969 as KP4DAT during my 4 years in the U.S. Coast Guard Radio Station NMR and USGC Cutter Sagebrush NODR as a RM2- Radioman.

 I have held the following calls: N6LQ, KP4DAT, WA6NGM, WA2TBQ, WB6YNN, and my old novice license issue in 1960 WV2TBQ in New York City.
 Thanks to my dear friend and mentor Harry Leiser K1HL (ex) WA2MEW.

 I am retire and enjoying life after 23 years plus with KNBC & NBC and 7 years at KVEA TV as a engineer and ENG member.

 Drop me a line.
-I love to hear from you or see you on the digital/SSB modes.
+I love to hear you or see you on the digital/SSB modes.

 "NO KNOBS" - The way of the future for amateur radio.

 I QSL 100% via LoTW, eQSL & HRDLog, Direct with SASE.

-I operate portable 4 in Florida or Georgia where we have second residence.
+I operate portable 4 in Florida and Georgia where we have second residence.

 The left two photos were taken in Jacksonville, FL.
 The backyard is a jungle, and the antenna is suspended inside the canopy.
-The other photos are recent pictures and the lime trees in Fallbrook, CA.
+The other photos are pictures with the lime trees in Fallbrook, CA.